BEN

 Currently based in London

-Rather than offering a singular narrative, Tong’s work invites open-ended interpretation.
-He is particularly interested in how the viewer’s own emotional and physical responses—discomfort, awe, fascination—become part of the piece.
-By blurring the boundaries between the sacred and the grotesque, he hopes to create new spaces where contradictions can be held together, rather than resolved.
+Instead of offering a singular narrative, Tong’s work presents fragmented narratives thus inviting layered interpretations.
+He aims to evoke the viewer’s emotional and physical responses—discomfort, awe, fascination- and hopes to create new spaces where contradictions can be held together, rather than resolved.

 CV